 Tip – Register with Get Into Teaching – for advice and information about teaching and a tailored programme of support through your application process.

 Please make sure you have read all the information about the programme as set out on the website.
 You may also wish to attend one of our 2017 Teacher Training Information Fairs for further information or call 01484 221177 to speak to our team.

 All qualifications must be gained by the start of the course and as detailed in any offer made.
 We will consider applications from people who are finishing a qualification but any offer would be fully subject to the successful completion of relevant qualifications.

 * GCSE Maths and English at least Grade C. ALL primary applicants must also have GCSE Science at least Grade C

 * Qualifications gained overseas will be subject to NARIC verification, for GCSE English you will have to complete an English equivalency exam or obtain GCSE English prior to the start of the course

-* A minimum of a second class UK Bachelors degree with Honours, preferably a 1st or 2-1.
+* A minimum of a second class UK Bachelors degree.

 * A NARIC certificate for qualifications gained overseas which shows equivalency to an Honours degree